CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

         <code>nv set bridge domain br_default vlan &lt;number&gt; vni &lt;number&gt;</code>
         </td>
         <td rowspan="2" style="vertical-align : middle">
-        Using NCLU, you have to create the VXLAN device(/s) and assigln it to VLAN in the bridge.</br>In NVUE, the single VXLAN device is created by mapping the VLAN to VNI on the bridge.
+        Using NCLU, you have to create the VXLAN devices and assign them to VLAN in the bridge.</br>In NVUE, create a single VXLAN device by mapping the VLAN to VNI on the bridge.
         </td>
     </tr>
     <tr>